University of Louisville Cardinal Marching Band: Extreme Makeover: Home Edition

 In November 2007, at the suggestion of a member of the CMB, ABC's Extreme Makeover: Home Edition came to Louisville to remake Hughes' family home.
 As part of a community project that the show routinely does at the suggestion of the recipient of the home makeover, the band's practice field was given a makeover.
 The show filmed at two CMB rehearsals—one rehearsal on the old field and one rehearsal at the unveiling of the new field.
 New lights and a new sound system were installed for better practice conditions.
 Other additions to the new field include a new shed for the storage of both instruments and equipment, a roofed sitting area to escape the sun's heat, and water fountains to hydrate the band members.
 The new field is fenced off and has a tall gate that displays the name of the field: "Patrick Henry Hughes Field".

+Bradford Rogers

+In 2021 Brad Rogers took on the position of assistant director of athletic bands at the University of Louisville and for the Cardinal Marching band, the role previously held by Jason Cumberledge.
+Before becoming the assistant director, Rogers taught multiple high school bands in the state of Kentucky.
+He settled in Oldham County Kentucky and taught as the band director of Oldham County High School for nearly 40 years.
+On July 7, 2025, Rogers died while in Europe on the Musician's Abroad Trip.
+Despite his short time with the university, he was beloved by the band and staff at the University of Louisville.
+He is survived by his wife, Pat Rogers, two daughters, and granddaughter.
+A scholarship fund called the "Bradford Dean Rogers Music Ed Fund" has been created to support future music educators.

 Music

 CDs

-The marching band has released two CD recordings.
+The marching band has released three CD recordings.

 In 1991, the UofL Cardinal Marching Band was among the first marching bands to release a recording on CD.
 Recorded at the Kentucky Center for the Arts in November 1990, the CMB performed charts and percussion features from the landmark 1990–91 football season that culminated with Coach Howard Schnellenberger leading the Cardinals to an historic victory over Alabama in the 1991 Sunkist Fiesta Bowl in Tempe, Ariz.

 The second was 2007 Highlights.
 The CD was engineered and recorded by Christopher Jones and Tim Haertel.
 It was produced by TNT Productions, Inc.

+The third recording was released in 2022, titled "At the Post."
+It was engineered and produced by John Parks of Tallahassee, Florida.